DOI-ONRR/doi-extractives-data/research/sprint-mightymoose-b/sprint-mightymoose_results-b.md

 ### Local Impact

-- Trends for this navigation item continued from our first study, with people expecting local engagement in this section, either through the ability to see information (narrative and data) by state or local area, or through ways to contact governments or organizations to get involved.
+Trends for this navigation item continued from our first study, with people expecting local engagement in this section, either through the ability to see information (narrative and data) by state or local area, or through ways to contact governments or organizations to get involved.

-- As with before, the word 'impact' is not clear because people want to know what *kind* of impact, and that word is extremely associated with the phrase *environmental impact*.
+As with before, the word 'impact' is not clear because people wonder about what *kind* of impact, and in addition the word *impact* is strongly associated with the phrase *environmental impact*.

 - _Um, so at first I assumed it was location-specific revenue.
 Now I think it’s like ‘here’s what the money did after it got to your region’, but this is federal money, so I don’t think so.
 Back to my first guess._